 - Royal Tasmanian Botanical Gardens incl. the Tasmanian Community Food Garden

-All participants are to make their own way to our heritage hotel, a 19th-century sandstone mansion, which is in the historic area of Battery Point and a short stroll from Salamanca Place’s Georgian warehouses that now house galleries and boutiques.
+All participants are kindly requested to make their own way to our heritage hotel, a 19th-century sandstone mansion, which is in the historic area of Battery Point and a short stroll from Salamanca Place’s Georgian warehouses that now house galleries and boutiques.
+Check-in time at the Lenna of Hobart is 2.00pm (you will be able to store your luggage if arriving on the day).

-If arriving in the morning, there will be some time at leisure to explore Hobart’s colourful Saturday Salamanca Market as the hotel check in is 2.00 pm.
-Salamanca Market is on the Hobart waterfront and is an eclectic mix of more than 300 stallholders.
+If arriving in the morning, you may wish to explore the colourful Saturday Salamanca Market located on Hobart’s waterfront.
 You can buy some locally produced fare for lunch, or dine in a nearby café, and it’s a great place to meet the artisans, watch buskers and soak up the atmosphere while you browse stalls with jewellery, handcrafted timber items, vintage collectables, pottery, plants and flowers.

 Our program will officially commence this afternoon with a guided tour of the Royal Botanic Gardens, including the Tasmanian Community Food Garden which was completed in 2013 on the site of the original ‘Pete’s Patch’ developed by gardening guru Peter Cundall.
 This working organic production and display garden, with a multitude of veggie production practices has a working example of the original six-bed crop rotation system made famous in the original patch.
 The site today is used extensively for filming on ABC television’s Gardening Australia program.

-For those who want to explore the area further, you can join John Patrick on a walk around the picturesque Battery Point.
+For those who want to explore the area further, there will be an optional walk around the picturesque Battery Point.
 Having been settled in the early 1800’s, it is full of historic character with its winding streets and colonial architecture.

-We end the day with Welcome Drinks at the hotel.
-(Overnight Lenna of Hobart Hotel)
+We end the day with a Welcome Dinner at The Old Wharf restaurant.
+(Overnight Lenna of Hobart Hotel) D